 al muhsinin / one whose experience is of true knowledge."

-2:59 But those zhalamu / who did wrong, changed qaulan / a saying other
+2:59 But those zhalamu / unjust (who displaced truth from its rightful place), changed qaulan / a saying other

 than that We had revealed to them, so We revealed upon the wrong-doers